IuliaMihaela/DL_for_NLP_DistilBERT/README.md

 - It does not reduce model file size (still ~255MB).
 - It gives small or inconsistent speed gain.

-Quantization + pruning (“combined”) does not beat pure INT8.
+Quantization + pruning does not beat pure INT8.
 - Combined is similar size to INT8.
 - Combined latency can even be worse (because unstructured pruning is not hardware-friendly).

 Quality did not collapse after INT8.
-- MLM / distillation / cosine losses stay close to baseline.
+- MLM, distillation, cosine losses stay close to baseline.
 - So INT8 keeps behavior reasonably similar for the student model.

-Best trade-off: INT8 quantization only.
+Best Model: INT8 quantization
 - Best for speed + size + deployability.

 **DistilBERT is “edge-runnable”, but not “edge-efficient” until you apply quantization.**